mvuk/mvuk.github.io/pages/devops/local_development.md

 SafeTow is built in Ruby version 2.5.0.
 When working locally with the project, it is recommended that you install the [Ruby Version Manager (RVM)](https://rvm.io/)) and set your local Ruby version to 2.5.0.

+## Running on your local machine

+There are __three services__ which must be running locally on your computer to work with Rails locally.

+We must run each of them to start.
+Rails configration for the development environment is pre-set so that each of them will properly plug in.
+Ensure that all of the command outlined in this section are run from the safetow-rails project root directory.

+- Neo4j Database
+- Redis Server
+- Rails Server

+### Neo4j Database

+1. Run `rake neo4j:start`
+2. The Neo4j server is running now at port 7474
+3. To end the database process from running, run `rake neo4j:stop`

+### Redis Server

+1. Make sure that redis is installed with `brew install redis`
+2. Open new command line window
+3. Run `redis-server`
+4. Keep this window open for as long as your project is running.
+Rails server will not run without it.
+5. To close, execute `control + c` in the command window

+### Rails Server

+1. Open a new command line window
+2. Run `rails s`
+3. Navigate to _"localhost:3000"_
+4. To close, execute `control + c` in the command window

+__NOTE: Everything below this line with Docker compose is currently not working because Redis is not yet configured and set up into it yet.__

+---

 ## Docker Compose